 36. Joseph Emanuel Fischer von Erlach

-Joseph Emanuel Fischer von Erlach was an Austrian architect, inventor, mine engineer, and a mechanical engineer.
+Joseph Emanuel Fischer von Erlach was an Austrian architect, inventor, mine engineer, and mechanical engineer.
 He was the son of the famous architect, Johann Bernhard Fischer von Erlach.
 He worked on some of the unfinished projects that his father left behind.
-These projects included the Imperial Library, the Karlskirche, and Winter Riding School of the Hofburg.
-He also worked on many castles, palaces, and churches, built some amazing monuments, tombs, gardens, and altars.
+These projects included the Imperial Library, the Karlskirche, and the Winter Riding School of the Hofburg.
+He also worked on many castles, palaces, and churches, and built some amazing monuments, tombs, gardens, and altars.